Ticket #406 (closed defect: invalid)

 Admittedly the -s and -g are superfluous because I'm too damn lazy to itemize which tables in tiger have and don't have geometries associated with them.
 But it still shouldn't be trying to create an index when I never asked for one.

-• summary changed from DBF only load in shp2pgsql is broken to shp2pgsql commandline sometimes creating geometry index without -I option
+Summary: DBF only load in shp2pgsql is brokenshp2pgsql commandline sometimes creating geometry index without -I option

 That works.
 I promise to not look under the covers any more until after we release :)